Follow along to learn how to:

 The preceding code uses Promise.all() to wait for the two promises to be resolved before continuing.
 Since clicking the submit button causes page navigation, page.waitForNavigation() is needed because the page won't be ready until the navigation completes.
 This is required because there can be a race condition if these two actions don't happen simultaneously.

 Then, you can use check from the k6 API to assert the text content of a specific element.
 Finally, you close the page and the browser.

-The real power of xk6-browser shines when it’s combined with the existing features of k6.
+The real power of the browser module shines when it’s combined with the existing features of k6.
 A common scenario that you can try is to mix a smaller subset of browser-level tests with a larger protocol-level test which can simulate how your website responds to various performance events.
 This approach is what we refer to as hybrid load testing and provides advantages such as: